 Back to top

 Some doctors worry about using scalp cooling with treatment that aims to cure the cancer.
 They are concerned that cancer cells that may have spread to the scalp may be more likely to survive chemotherapy if scalp cooling is used.
-However, secondary cancers in the scalp are very uncommon.
-Clinical trials have shown that the risk of these developing as a result of scalp cooling is very small, except in haematological cancers.
+However, cancer spreading to the scalp is very uncommon.
+Clinical trials have shown that the risk of this occurring as a result of scalp cooling is very small, except in haematological cancers.
 Some people may prefer not to have scalp cooling because of this, but others are happy to try it.
-If you’re interested, talk it through with your doctor.
+If you’re interested in scalp cooling, talk about it with your doctor.

 Some drugs that scalp cooling may be used with